GCSE Qualification Market & Grading

 It is not intended for use in relation to the equivalency of qualifications for employment and/or further/higher education purposes.

-The NIEFQAN file is now closed to additions and amendments for the coming August results.
+After February 2018 the NIEFQAN file will be closed to additions and amendments for the coming August results.
 Schools should note that it is not possible to enter exam results for any qualifications not shown in the NIEFQAN file.

 In cases where schools have offered and received pupils’ results for qualifications not on the NIEFQAN file, qualifications will only be added to the file in exceptional circumstances.
 In such cases, schools will be asked to explain why the qualification needs to be added after the EF Audit process and subsequent NIEFQAN file checks have been completed.